-The bill seeks to enhance economic security in Washington State by updating the home security fund and the essential needs and housing support program.
-It clarifies that essential needs or housing support is not an entitlement and specifies eligibility criteria for low or extremely low-income elderly or disabled adults transitioning off benefits.
-Key amendments include a requirement for verification of referrals for essential needs and housing support, the introduction of direct cash assistance under certain conditions, and the flexible use of funds to address immediate needs, such as through debit cash cards and vouchers.
-Additionally, the bill outlines the distribution of funds from a new surcharge on recorded documents, ensuring that a significant portion is allocated to local homeless housing plans and initiatives supporting extremely low-income households.
+The bill seeks to enhance economic security in Washington State by updating provisions related to the home security fund and the essential needs and housing support program.
+It clarifies that essential needs or housing support is not an entitlement and establishes specific eligibility criteria for low or extremely low-income elderly or disabled adults transitioning off benefits.
+The bill introduces a verification requirement for referrals to essential needs and housing support, allows for direct cash assistance under certain conditions, and mandates flexible use of funds to address clients' needs.
+Additionally, it modifies the distribution of funds from a surcharge on recorded documents to ensure significant allocations to the home security fund and affordable housing initiatives, prioritizing extremely low-income households.

 Substitute Bill: 43.185C.220, 43.185C.230, 36.22.250, 74.04.005, 74.04.805, 74.62.030